Chrysler 300 SRT8 vs. Dodge Charger SRT8: Super Sedan Showdown

 Does Chrysler still make the SRT8?

 Neither Chrysler nor Dodge still makes an SRT8 car.
 For Dodge Charger fans, the news isn’t bad, though.
 Instead of an SRT8, Dodge produced the SRT 392, R/T Scat Pack, and tire-shredding SRT Hellcat going forward.
 However, the news is bleak for Chrysler 300 fans.
-After 2015, the biggest powerplant you could equip in a 300 was the 3.6L Pentastar V6 engine.
+After 2015, the biggest powerplants you could equip in a 300 were the 3.6L Pentastar V6 engine or an optional 5.7L V8.

 Which car should you buy?